Key highlights from this report, as of October 2024:

-Here are the latest stats, trends and predictions for the Greater Austin housing market, extending through 2024 and into early 2025.
+Here are the latest stats, trends and predictions for the Greater Austin housing market, extending through 2024 and into 2025…

 From Boomtown to Bust: a Brief Look Back

-The Austin area real estate market has become increasingly popular over the past decade.
+The Austin-area real estate market has become increasingly popular over the past decade.
 For many years, the Central Texas area offered relatively affordable home prices, a strong economy, and plentiful jobs (especially within the tech sector).

 Because of this, the Austin housing market appreciated steadily in the years leading up to the COVID pandemic.

 Then the pandemic came along, shifting the real estate market into overdrive.
-Suddenly, anyone with an office job was able to work remotely, and from anywhere in the country.
+Suddenly, anyone with an office-based job was able to work remotely, and from anywhere in the country.
 This led to a nationwide migration shift, with people flocking to relatively affordable markets like Austin.

 Economists now refer to those cities and metro areas as “pandemic boomtowns.”
 Austin, Texas; Boise, Idaho; and Sacramento, California all fall into this category.